 These subjects ensure the holistic development of the students so that they are able to have a positive perception towards life, career and society.
 It also ensures that students, being the future drivers of this society, live their life happily and also makes other's life happy.

-Any additional information: Nil
+Any additional information-Nil

-Link of additional information-Nil
+Link for Additional-Nil